erfianugrah/video-resizer/docs/features/video-mode.md

 - Consider `audio=false` for purely visual videos to reduce file size
 - Use appropriate derivatives for different devices

+### Range Request Support

+Video-resizer provides optimized support for range requests, which enables:
+- Seeking through videos without downloading the entire file
+- Fast forward/rewind operations in video players
+- Improved playback experience on both first and subsequent views
+- Efficient resumption of interrupted downloads

+Range requests are supported in the following scenarios:
+- First access to a video (via Cache API with transparent fallback)
+- KV-cached responses (supported automatically)
+- All standard video formats (mp4, webm)

+The implementation handles range requests efficiently by:
+1. Storing the full video in temporary Cache API storage on first access
+2. Using the Cache API's built-in range request support for immediate seeking
+3. Preserving all standard range-related HTTP headers
+4. Providing multiple fallback mechanisms for reliability

+#### Expiration and TTL Handling

+Range request support is integrated with the system's expiration handling:
+- TTL values for Cache API storage align with KV cache configuration
+- Both temporary (Cache API) and persistent (KV) storage respect the same TTL values
+- Expiration is determined based on response status, content type, and path-based caching profiles
+- TTL values are extracted from Cache-Control headers or determined from configuration

+For detailed implementation information, see the [Range Request Support](./range-request-support.md) documentation.

 ## Troubleshooting

 ### Common Issues